5 Key Principles to Help You Declutter

 4. Can I fix it? - If yes, is it worth the job?
 You need to weigh up the cost against the benefit of getting it repaired.
 You can also set a deadline for repairing the items.
 If it's not done by the time, then get rid of it.

-5. Would I keep it if I moved? - Is it the item you are willing to take the time to pack and unpack in a big house moving?
+5. Would I keep it if I moved? - Is it the item you are willing to take the time to pack and unpack in a big house move?
 When forced to think about what stays and goes in such a scenario, we are usually more decisive.

 Feel free to share your thoughts with us on Facebook or Instagram using #wethinkstorage.
 We are looking forward to chatting with you.